ShikangWen2000/SingleLM-Net/README.md

 </p>

 ### Configuration
-To utilize the GPU capabilities of the 30 or 40 series, it is essential to install nvidia-tensorFlow.
-However, please note that nvidia-tensorFlow is exclusively compatible with Linux operating systems and python 3.8.
+To utilize the GPU capabilities of the 30 or 40 series, it is essential to install nvidia-tensorflow.
+However, please note that nvidia-tensorflow is exclusively compatible with Linux operating systems and python 3.8.

 ```bash
 conda create --name singleLM python=3.8